hellux/jotdown/README.md

 The Jotdown crate contains in-source documentation, a rendered version is available at <https://docs.rs/jotdown>.

-While Jotdown is usable, it is still in early development and breaking changes to the API may occur frequently.
-The Djot syntax is also in quite early stages and may also change significantly.
+While Jotdown is usable, it is still in development and breaking changes to the API may occur.
+The Djot syntax is also not stabilized and may change.

 [pulldown-cmark]: https://github.com/raphlinus/pulldown-cmark